 Has the fact that a company raised its dividend ever been the catalyst that prompted you to buy a stock?
-Has a company’s willingness to buy back its shares ever influenced your decision to buy a stock?
+Has a company’s history of stock buybacks ever influenced your decision to buy a stock?
 In either case, did the stock meet your expectations?

 This post was originally published in 2016 and is regularly updated.

 The privacy of the site/store visitor is very important to TSI Network, and is respected at all times.
 The information we receive from customers helps us to personalize and continually improve your online experience at TSI Network.

 We do not collect or disclose personal information, except when it is provided to us voluntarily by the site/store visitor with their consent.

 We store subscriber and password files containing personal information securely.
 These files are stored in secure areas that are not accessible to the general public.
 We are always working to ensure the security of your personal information.

 The information we receive from customers helps us personalize and continually improve your online experience at TSI Network.
 TSI Network may collect personal information online for all legal purposes, which include, but are not limited to: